Robert Pickton: Early life and criminal history

-On March 23, 1997, Pickton was charged with the attempted murder of sex worker Wendy Lynn Eistetter, whom he had stabbed four times during an altercation at his farm.
-Eistetter told police that Pickton had handcuffed her and inflicted several lacerations upon her body, after which she escaped, disarmed Pickton and stabbed him with his own weapon.
+On March 23, 1997, Pickton was charged with the attempted murder of prostitute Wendy Lynn Eistetter, whom he had stabbed four times during an altercation at his farm.
+Eistetter told police Pickton handcuffed her and inflicted lacerations upon her body.
+She escaped, disarmed Pickton and stabbed him with his own knife.
 Pickton sought treatment at Eagle Ridge Hospital, while Eistetter recovered at a nearby emergency room.
 Pickton was eventually released on C$2,000 bond.
-The attempted murder charge against Pickton was stayed on January 27, 1998, when prosecutors determined that Eistetter, who had drug issues, was too unstable for her testimony to help secure a conviction.
+The attempted murder charge against Pickton was stayed on January 27, 1998, when prosecutors determined that Eistetter, a drug addict, was too unstable for her testimony to help secure a conviction.

-Pickton hosted parties at an ad hoc nightclub inside a converted slaughterhouse at the farm, called Piggy's Palace.
-Events at the venue attracted up to 2,000 people, including prominent political and business figures as well as members of the Hells Angels outlaw motorcycle club.
-Pickton and his brother were eventually sued by Port Coquitlam officials for violating zoning ordinances—neglecting the agriculture for which it had been zoned and having "altered a large farm building on the land for the purpose of holding dances, concerts and other recreations."
-The Picktons registered a non-profit charity, the Piggy Palace Good Times Society, with the Canadian government in 1996, claiming to "organize, co-ordinate, manage and operate special events, functions, dances, shows and exhibitions on behalf of service organizations, sports organizations and other worthy groups."
-After flouting legal pressure and holding a New Year's Eve party, the brothers were faced with an injunction banning future gatherings.
-The charity's non-profit status was removed the following year after failing to produce financial statements; the charity was subsequently disbanded.
+Pickton hosted parties at an ad hoc nightclub called Piggy's Palace in a converted slaughterhouse at the farm.
+Events at the venue attracted up to 2,000 people, including political and business figures as well as Hells Angels members.
+Pickton and his brother were sued by Port Coquitlam officials for violating zoning ordinances—neglecting the agriculture for which it had been zoned and having altered a farm building for the purpose of holding recreations.
+The Picktons registered a non-profit charity, the Piggy Palace Good Times Society, with the Canadian government in 1996, claiming to organize events on behalf of worthy groups.
+After flouting legal requirements and holding a New Year's Eve party, the brothers were served an injunction banning gatherings.
+The charity's non-profit status was removed after failing to produce financial statements, and the charity was disbanded.

-During this period, multiple disappearances of women in the Lower Mainland, most notably from the impoverished Downtown Eastside area of Vancouver, led to media speculation that a serial killer was active in the region.
-An employee of Pickton found several purses belonging to missing women from the Downtown Eastside and reported him to police.
-Police conducted three searches of the farm, but found no evidence.
+During this period, multiple disappearances of women in the Lower Mainland, mostly from the impoverished Downtown Eastside area of Vancouver, led to media speculation that a serial killer was active.
+An employee of Pickton found several purses belonging to missing women and reported him to police.
+Police conducted three searches of the farm but found no evidence.
 In June 1999, police received a tip that Pickton had a freezer full of human flesh in his farmhouse; this information was ignored.